-Pick a Specific In-Stock Mantel(great value; ships within 7 days!)
+Pick a Specific In-Stock Mantel(great value; generally ships within 10 days!)

 Request Custom Quote(additional costs and lead times generally apply)

 Don't see what you need?
 Fill out our more generic Request for Quote form.

 Trestlewood's Hand Hewn Mantels are from timbers salvaged from a variety of hand-built structures (barns, mills, elevators) that were often the first structures built in a region.
 Each mantel is one-of-a-kind, with unique characteristics from its prior use (pockets, wear, texture, etc.) and from weathering.